HackYourFuture/Assignments/README.md

 You are awesome, HackYourFuture!
 ```

-For node-based programs the console output will be shown in the terminal window.
+For Node-based programs the console output will be shown in the terminal window.
 For browser-based application an HTTP server will be started and your web page will opened in the default web browser.

 Alternatively you may choose to run the exercise manually.
-The easiest way for a node-based program is to open a new terminal window directly in the folder that contains your exercise, to right-click its name in the File Explorer pane and select the **Open in Integrated Terminal** option from the context menu, as shown in Figure 6 below.
+The easiest way for a Node-based program is to open a new terminal window directly in the folder that contains your exercise, to right-click its name in the File Explorer pane and select the **Open in Integrated Terminal** option from the context menu, as shown in Figure 6 below.

 ![Open in Integrated Terminal](./assets/open-in-terminal.png)
 <br>Figure 6.
 Open in Integrated Terminal